ST10399453/INSY7315_CiteWise/README.md

 ## Overview

+CiteWise is a mobile postgraduate research management application that streamlines student–consultant interactions.
+The app:

-Citewise postgraduate research management application will automate consultant assignments, quotation, communication, and document exchange.
-Provide students with clear, timely service delivery and progress visibility.
-Help consultants manage their workload and deliver feedback efficiently.
-Equip admins with dashboards and performance analytics to improve decision-making and service quality.
+- Provides students with clear, timely service delivery and progress visibility via their mobile devices.

+- Helps consultants manage their workload, communicate with students, and deliver annotated feedback efficiently.

+- Equips admins with dashboards and performance analytics to improve decision-making and service quality.
+-
 ## Group Members
 - Akhilesh Parshotam - ST10281011
 - Erin Chisholm - ST10279615